henley-regatta/aoc2025/README.md

   Pythonic approach to parsing, re-parsing and dumping a nice visualisation at the end too.
 Fun little problem.

 * `python/day4part2.py` - Yay, this is just an iterative version of part 1!
 And I can re-use the visualisation code to make the required map updates between iterations.
 Lovely job - I expect today's time differences between p1 and p2 will be quite low.
 This was fun but I'd love to do a proper visualisation animation of the removal process.
 If time permits...
+  * `python/day4part2_visualisation.py` - each step represented as 2 output
+  PNGs showing first what to be removed in red, then removing it.
+Later turned into a webm using `ffmpeg` to create an animation